 This commitment was informed by the findings of an initial background paper ‘Applying a Gender Lens to Climate Risk Finance and Insurance’ which identified a gap in the exploration of the gender-dimensions of different models of CRI.
 Building on this, in 2019 the Partnership commissioned a study ‘Integrating gender consideration into different models of climate risk insurance’ which explored the case for incorporating gender with a particular focus on women into different CRI schemes and provider types and identified examples of existing gender approaches.

-This webinar will provide insights from the study and generate an interactive discussion among key stakeholders on how gender responsive solutions can be integrated into different models of climate and disaster risk finance and insurance (CDRFI).
+The webinar provides insights from the study and aims at generating an interactive discussion among key stakeholders on how gender responsive solutions can be integrated into different models of climate and disaster risk finance and insurance (CDRFI).
 It is the first of a webinar series, laying the foundation to later webinars that will provide a deep dive into the recommendations that stem from the above-mentioned study, including an interactive discussion on how to include a gender-lens within monitoring and evaluation frameworks and investment or grant-making.

 The purpose of the webinar series is to gather insights of various stakeholders to inform guidance material being developed on how to include gender-smart solutions under the InsuResilience Global Partnership broader mandate.